Stakers-space/staking-scripts/ethdo/presigned-exit-keys/README.md

 curl -LO https://raw.githubusercontent.com/Stakers-space/staking-scripts/main/ethdo/presigned-exit-keys/generate-exit-files-planner.sh
 ```

-## Move files to offline machine
+### Move files to offline machine
-From the staking machine, either locally through the USB stick or remotly over `scp`, copy `offline-preparation.json`, `ethdo`, `generate-exit-files.sh`, `generate-exit-files-planner.sh` on USB stick and move the files into your offline PC
+From the staking machine (or PC you have the files on), either locally through the USB stick or remotly over `scp`, copy `offline-preparation.json`, `ethdo`, `generate-exit-files.sh`, `generate-exit-files-planner.sh` on USB stick and move the files into your offline PC

 ## Generating presigned keys on your offline PC
 Create following structure on your offline machine.